3 views

 String str = "Java is ";

-str=str + "cool"; // (or str+="cool";
+str=str + "cool"; // (or str+="cool");

 String str = "Java is " + "cool ";

-is internally implemented as:
+Internally the above statement is implemented as:

 String str = new StringBuffer().append("Java is ").append("cool").toString();

-While building large strings it is better to use StringBuffer class and its methods (like append) instead of using String class and + operator.
+It is clear that while building large strings it is better to use StringBuffer class and its methods (like append) instead of using String class and + operator.
 StringBuffer code will execute faster and will take lesser memory.